arechnitzer/CLP4/clp4-changelog.md

 # CLP-4 Vector Calculus textbook

+* August 5, 2021 - Fixed a figure file name bug in Sections 3.2 and 4.2.
+* July 26, 2021 - Typo correction in Section 4.1.
 * March 25, 2021 -  Tweaked Definition I.1.
 * January 17, 2021 - Typo correction in Lemma 1.1.5 (html and combined versions only).
 * January 16, 2021 - Added an appendix giving the ISO coordinate system notation.